ome/bioformats/components/native/bf-itk-jace/readme.txt

 This package provides an ImageIO plugin for ITK that uses Bio-Formats to read and write supported life sciences file formats.

-The implementation is still very preliminary, and may be substantially changed before a stable release is announced.
+IMPORTANT NOTE: This implementation is a proof of concept that has been supplanted by the BF-ITK plugin in the bf-itk-pipe folder.

 LICENSE